gakalmar/Notes/JS_Basics.md

 ARITHMETIC OPERATORS

+    =   Assignment operator.
+Assigns or reassigns a value to an item or variable

-    +   works also with strings (old way of doing it), and variables that are numbers (eg. let number = 10, number + 1 = 11) -
+    +   Works also with strings (old way of doing it), and variables that are numbers (eg. let number = 10, number + 1 = 11) -
     *
     /
-    %   modulo - returns the 'leftover' value after a division (eg. 14 % 5 = 4)
+    %   Modulo - returns the 'leftover' value after a division (eg. 14 % 5 = 4)

     == equal to
     != not equal to